andrew1007/takor/src/docs/takor/any.md

 type: [IAny](#types)

 ##### Desc
+Not a validator.
 A function that is `true` for any value

 ##### Notes
 Intended use is as an argument for validators.